splunk/docker-splunk/docs/ADVANCED.md

 #### Global variables

-Variable at the root level influence the behavior of everything in the container, as they have global scope.
+Variables at the root level influence the behavior of everything in the container, as they have global scope.

 Example:
 ```